 Whit Sing at The Old Band Room, Dungworth

-12-2PM Whitsun Hymns and songs.
-Words provided.
-There will be a bar, hot drinks and cakes.
+2-4PM Traditional Whitsun hymns and songs.
+Words provided, organ accompaniment.
+There will be a bar, hot drinks and cakes (card reader available, cash prefered).
 Free event, just come along.
+Doors open 1.30PM

 Friday 29th May